bjoernknafla/poc/README.txt

 POC (Portable Preprocessor Compile-time Target Platform Configurator) is a collection of C preprocessor symbols to manually select or automatically detect certain properties of the target platform compiling for, e.g. the compiler used, the target operating system, or target data model, etc.
+POC is primarily targeted at 32 or 64 bit gaming platforms.

 Use the preprocessor symbols prefixed with POC_ to detect the target platform the code is compiled for and to allow cross platform compatible keywords, for example to align data types on the stack.